World Association of Sand Therapy Professionals 2026 World Conference

 THE PURPOSE OF THE PROJECT

-The Art Share Project is a community based initiative aimed at responding to the US national epidemic of loneliness by fostering connections through art.
-Any patron or citizen in the Fayetteville/Cumberland County area can participate.
+The Art Share Project was a community based initiative aimed at responding to the US national epidemic of loneliness by fostering connections through art.
+Any patron or citizen in the Fayetteville/Cumberland County area could participate.

 HOW IT WORKS

-Take a mini art kit home with you.
-Basic instructions and information will be included with each kit.
-Once you're done with the art kit activity, you're invited to return your creation to the Art Share Depot and leave it as a gift to a stranger.
+Participants were invited to take a mini art kit home with them.
+Basic instructions and information was included with each kit.
+Once they were done with the art kit activity, they were invited to return their creation to the Art Share Depot and leave it as a gift to a stranger.

-Or, you can snap a picture of your creation and upload it here:
+Or, they could snap a picture of their creation and upload it here:

 #ArtShareProjectFayCC

-If you see a creative gift you'd like to have, feel free to take it home and take a moment to appreciate the generosity of the giver.
+If they saw a creative gift they'd like to have, they were invited to feel free to take it home and take a moment to appreciate the generosity of the giver.

 Stay in the loop...